 Donkey milk has been given the title of a traditional “Pharmafood” as it has all the required nutrients and vitamins for the proper growth of humans and the maintenance of their health.
 It may sound like a ‘fad’, but it has been used since ancient Greek and Roman times, which was used as a health-boosting infusion and skin-moisturizing augmenting management.

 It may be difficult to find donkey milk as a beverage, however, various companies, such as Aadvik Foods, are emerging with Donkey Milk Powder.

-Aadvik Foods is currently launching its Donkey Milk Powder, which is completely natural and pure, and is made entirely from donkey milk.
+Aadvik Foods has launched its Donkey Milk Powder, which is 100% natural and pure and is made entirely from donkey milk.
 Made using the freeze-drying process, it ensures that all the nutrients and minerals are retained in powder form.
 You can now buy it and enjoy the natural beneficial properties of this milk for yourself!
 All you have to do is click here.